jakubrospek/Serwis-WWW/README.md

 # Serwis-WWW
-social networking site allow users to grade and share favorite books
+social networking site which allow users to grade and share favorite books